DrJohnWagner/crewai-poetry-crew/research/Section-6.md

 Double-inheritance entanglement arises when two high-weight constraint vectors converge on the same token-generation window:

-1. **Architectural gradient:**
-   attention heads conditioned by spatial logic (fracture positions, indentation rhythm, hinge torque).
+1. **Architectural gradient:**attention heads conditioned by spatial logic (fracture positions, indentation rhythm, hinge torque).
 2. **Editorial gradient:**
    attention heads conditioned by emotional escalation (demand for force, consequence, confession).

-Transformers resolve next-token prediction by blending gradient fields.
-When both fields have comparable magnitude, the model must satisfy them jointly:
+Transformers resolve next-token prediction by blending gradient fields.When both fields have comparable magnitude, the model must satisfy them jointly:

 - semantic layers attempt to encode emotional meaning,
 - positional/structural layers attempt to enforce spatial alignment,
 - cross-attention distributes weight across both histories,
 - resulting tokens bear *both* structural and emotional features.

-Cross-round reinforcement amplifies this phenomenon:
-an entangled line becomes an attractor, encouraging further entanglement.
+Cross-round reinforcement amplifies this phenomenon: an entangled line becomes an attractor, encouraging further entanglement.

 In essence, double inheritance exposes how **transformers negotiate multi-parent constraints**, synthesizing structural and emotional signals into unified poetic artifacts.
 It is one of the clearest examples of how a multi-agent pipeline does not simply combine agent outputs—it forces the model into producing **hybridized, emergent behaviors** not attributable to any agent alone.